What is a Money Challenge?

 1. No Spend Money Challenge

-What is it: No spending over a set period.
+What is it: No spending money over a set period.

 Not buying over a period might seem like an impossible task, but you can give yourself allowances of needs you can spend money on (e.g. toiletries) for flexibility.

 Who is this for: People looking to change their “consumer” habits and lifestyle.
 No spend challenges are brilliant for opening your mind up to savings opportunities you never thought would be possible!

 Related article: No buy challenge guide including how to successfully complete one